clearlinux/clear-linux-documentation/source/clear-linux/guides/deploy-at-scale.rst

 The application architecture should incorporate an appropriate tolerance for infrastructure outages.
 Don't just keep stateless design as a noted feature.
-Continiously test its use; Automate its use by redeploying |CL| and application on new hosts.
+Continuously test its use; Automate its use by redeploying |CL| and application on new hosts.
 This naturally minimizes configuration drift, challenges your monitoring systems, and business continuity plans.